loreanvictor/tmplr/README.md

 <br/>

 After you read a variable such as `some_var`, in any file you update or copy, `{{ tmplr.some_var }}` will be replaced with the value read.
 If a variable is not resolved or read, then `tmplr` will leave it untouched.
-The comprehensive list of all available commands can be found in [this section](#recipe-syntax), and a list of available contextual values (e.g. `git.remote_url` or `path.rootdir`) can be found in [this section](#contextual-values).
+The comprehensive list of all available commands can be found in [this section](#recipe-syntax), and a list of available contextual values (e.g. `git.remote_url` or `filesystem.rootdir`) can be found in [this section](#contextual-values).
 If you prefer learning by example, you can [check this example template repository](https://github.com/loreanvictor/tmplr-template-example).

 <br/>